easy-software-ufal/catalog-test-smells/docs/source/Test execution - behavior/Performance/Sleepy Test.rst

 Definitions:

 * Developers introduce this smell when they need to pause execution of statements in a test method for a certain duration (i.e., simulate an external event) and then continuing with execution.
 Explicitly causing a thread to sleep can lead to unexpected results as the processing time for a task differs when executed in various environments and configurations.
-* Explicitly causing a thread to sleep can lead to unexpected results as the processing time for a task can differ on different devices.
-Developers introduce this smell when they need to pause execution of statements in a test method for a certain duration (i.e. simulate an external event) and then continuing with execution.
-* Developers introduce this smell when they need to pause execution of statements in a test method for a certain duration (i.e., simulate an external event) and then continuing with execution.
-Explicitly causing a thread to sleep can lead to unexpected results as the processing time for a task differs when executed in various environments and configurations.

 Code Example: